Hair (musical): Act II

-Four tribe members have the "Electric Blues".
-After a black-out, the tribe enters worshiping in an attempt to summon Claude ("Oh Great God of Power").
-Claude returns from the induction center, and tribe members act out an imagined conversation from Claude's draft interview, with Hud saying "the draft is white people sending black people to make war on the yellow people to defend the land they stole from the red people".
-Claude gives Woof a Mick Jagger poster, and Woof is excited about the gift, as he has said he's hung up on Jagger.
-Three white women of the tribe tell why they like "Black Boys" ("black boys are delicious ..."), and three black women of the tribe, dressed like The Supremes, explain why they like "White Boys" ("white boys are so pretty ...").
+Some tribe members have the "Electric Blues".
+The tribe enters worshiping in an attempt to summon Claude ("Oh Great God of Power").
+Claude returns from the induction center, and tribe members act out an imagined conversation from his draft interview, with Hud saying "the draft is white people sending black people to make war on the yellow people to defend the land they stole from the red people".
+Claude gives Woof a Mick Jagger poster; Woof is excited about the gift, as he is infatuated with Jagger.
+Three white women of the tribe tell why they like "Black Boys" ("black boys are delicious"), and three black women of the tribe, dressed like The Supremes, explain why they like "White Boys" ("white boys are so pretty").

-Berger gives a joint to Claude that is laced with a hallucinogen.
+Berger gives Claude a joint laced with a hallucinogen.
 Claude starts to trip as the tribe acts out his visions ("Walking in Space").
 He hallucinates that he is skydiving from a plane into the jungles of Vietnam.
 Berger appears as General George Washington and is told to retreat because of an Indian attack.
 The Indians shoot all of Washington's men.
 General Ulysses S. Grant appears and begins a roll call: Abraham Lincoln (played by a black female tribe member), John Wilkes Booth, Calvin Coolidge, Clark Gable, Scarlett O'Hara, Aretha Franklin, Colonel George Custer.
-Claude Bukowski is called in the roll call, but Clark Gable says "he couldn't make it".
-They all dance a minuet until three African witch doctors kill them – all except for Abraham Lincoln who says, "I'm one of you".
-Lincoln, after the three Africans sing his praises, recites an alternate version of the Gettysburg Address ("Abie Baby").
-Booth shoots Lincoln, but Lincoln says to him, "Shit!
+They all dance a minuet until African witch doctors kill them, except for Lincoln, who says, "I'm one of you".
+After the Africans sing his praises, Lincoln recites an alternate version of the Gettysburg Address ("Abie Baby").
+Booth shoots Lincoln, but Lincoln tells him, "Shit!
 I'm not dyin' for no white man".

-As the visions continue, four Buddhist monks enter.
-One monk pours a can of gasoline over another monk, who is set afire (reminiscent of the self-immolation of Thích Quảng Đức) and runs off screaming.
+As the visions continue, Buddhist monks enter.
+One pours a can of gasoline over another monk, who is set afire (reminiscent of the self-immolation of Thích Quảng Đức) and runs off screaming.
 Three Catholic nuns strangle the three remaining Buddhist monks.
 Three astronauts shoot the nuns with ray guns.
-Three Chinese people stab the astronauts with knives.
+Three Chinese people stab the astronauts.
 Three Native Americans kill the Chinese with bows and tomahawks.
-Three green berets kill the Native Americans with machine guns and then kill each other.
-A Sergeant and two parents appear holding up a suit on a hanger.
-The parents talk to the suit as if it is their son and they are very proud of him.
+Three Green Berets kill the Native Americans with machine guns and then kill each other.
+A sergeant appears with two parents holding a suit on a hanger, talking to the suit as if it were their son of whom they are very proud.
 The bodies rise and play like children.
-The play escalates to violence until they are all dead again.
+The playing escalates to violence until they are all dead again.
 They rise again and comment about the casualties in Vietnam: "It's a dirty little war" ("Three-Five-Zero-Zero").
-At the end of the trip sequence, two tribe members sing, over the dead bodies, a Shakespeare speech about the nobility of Man ("What A Piece of Work Is Man"), set to music.
+At the end of the sequence, two tribe members sing, over the dead bodies, Shakespeare's paean to the nobility of Man ("What A Piece of Work Is Man").